Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Buccaneers stats and trends

-- So far this season, the Buccaneers have been installed as favorites by an 8-point margin or more 10 times and are 6-4 ATS in those contests.
+- Tampa Bay has played 16 games, with eight wins against the spread.

-- Tampa Bay's games this year have gone over the point total eight times in 16 opportunities (50%).
+- The Buccaneers have been favored by 8 points or more 10 times this season and are 6-4 ATS in those contests.

-- In games that Tampa Bay churns out over 299.5 yards, the team is 8-7 against the spread and 12-3 overall.
+- Tampa Bay's games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).

-- The Buccaneers have turned the ball over three more times (19 total) than the Panthers have forced a turnover (16) this season.
+- Tampa Bay is 8-7 against the spread and 12-3 overall when the team piles up more than 299.5 yards.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.